-The 2017 General Obligation Bond Fund expenditures were less than budgeted due to timing of projects.
+The 2020 General Obligation Bond Fund was not budgeted.

 Cash and Cash Equivalents

 Cash and cash equivalents include highly liquid investments with an original maturity of three months or less when purchased.

 Investments

 Investments in all funds are stated at fair value, including the investments in the Pension Trust Fund.
 The City categories its fair value measurements within the fair value hierarchy established by accounting principles generally accepted in the United States of America.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets.
 Level 2 inputs are significant other observable inputs.
 Level 3 inputs are significant unobservable inputs.
 Investments consist of a variety of investments including direct obligations of the U.S. government, money market funds, corporate and other obligations, and money market funds.